paulahemsi/push_swap/README.md

 ## step_by_step

-* to better visualize the instructions we have available, I firts built the [push_swap_simulator](https://phemsi-a.itch.io/push-swap)
+* to better visualize the instructions we have available, I first built the [push_swap_simulator](https://phemsi-a.itch.io/push-swap)

 ![](./study_resources/simulator.gif)